 Do I need to come in for treatment?

 You will need to come in to pick up your medication.
-However, we have expanded take-home doses at all of our centers depending on each patient’s treatment plan and state regulations to reduce the frequency of patient visits to our centers.
-You do not have to come in for counseling, as all counseling is taking place via telephone or video conferencing.
+However, we have expanded take-home doses at all our centers depending on each patient’s treatment plan and state regulations to reduce the frequency of patient visits to our centers.
+And although in-person counseling is available at most locations, speak to your counselor about extending tele-counseling as an alternative.

 What do I do if I have COVID-19 symptoms on the day I come to BHG?

-If you are experiencing symptoms or you tested positive for COVID-19, please call the treatment center before your arrival, and then stay in your vehicle to receive your medication.
-Staff are stationed at the door of each center to help screen all individuals entering the facility.
+If you are experiencing symptoms or tested positive for COVID-19, please call the treatment center before your arrival, and we will handle your individual case on an as-needed basis.

 How can I get additional take-home doses?